By DEE AYROSO

 The seven are charged with kidnapping ang serious illegal detention, following the Cebu police raid on the bakwit school inside the University of San Carlos-Talamban campus on Feb.
 15. Various groups have called for the dropping of these trumped-up charges and the release of the seven.

-Since March 2, the seven were separated into different police stations for detention: Bay-ao is at the Abellan Police Station (PS 2); Oribawan at the Carbon Police station (PS 5); Melong at the Mabolo Police Station (PS 4); Benag at the Parian police station (PS 1); Mansimuy-at at the Waterfront police station (PS 5); Booc at the PNP Regional Special Operations Group (RSOG) in Camp Sergio Osmeña; Porcadilla at the Cebu City Police Station (CCPO).
+Since March 2, the seven were dispersed into different police stations: Bay-ao is at the Abellan Police Station (PS 2); Oribawan at the Carbon Police station (PS 5); Melong at the Mabolo Police Station (PS 4); Benag at the Parian police station (PS 1); Mansimuy-at at the Waterfront police station (PS 5); Booc at the PNP Regional Special Operations Group (RSOG) in Camp Sergio Osmeña; Porcadilla at the Cebu City Police Station (CCPO).

 “It is a clear effort of the police to isolate the Bakwit School 7 so that they can intensify efforts to intimidate, harass, and even psychologically torture them,” SOS Network Cebu said.